 Quite often the original hardwood flooring in century homes would be narrow or very wide boards in a single width or in random widths.
 Whether the width was wide or narrow the lengths were long making our flooring the perfect fit for your century home.
 The species of wood was something harvested in the local area usually oak, maple, or ash.

-We have many choices that work well in these homes from our live sawn white oak to our wide plank 1850 series maple engineered to normal strip maple and red oak.
+We have many choices that work well in these homes from our live sawn white oak, wide plank engineered series in any 1850 stain, or a more traditional red oak or maple strip flooring.
 Everything old is new again and recreations of these century old floors are setting the trends.
 All these floors will capture the historic, vintage vibe of your century home giving it that authentic feel.

 Not all century homes are built the same and not all hardwood flooring will work in them all.
 We have many different options available, and years of expertise in the industry, to provide the best flooring for your home.
 Take a few minutes of your time to tell us about your home’s atmosphere, then let us supply you with our expert knowledge and information needed to keep you from making costly mistakes.
 Even the highest quality flooring will fail if put in the wrong environment.
 Our goal is to gather information that will prevent this from happening to you.